TiaVerlo/WiZ-CLI/README.md

 `wiz-cli` is a command-line interface to control WiZ smart lights.

-The project originally started in Python 3 and has recently been ported to Go.
+The code originally started in Python 3 and has recently been ported to Go.
 You can find both the last .py and current .go source files in the repo.

 This project is a result of my hyperfocus, deep love of colorful lights, and so-far life long journey to find RGB lights that I can set custom color fades on just the way I want them to be.